balilingjelo/-Laboratory-Work-4-Activity-1-Improving-CNN-Performance/README.md

 The total area under the curve (AUC) was 0.9614 and the model's accuracy (ACC) was 0.84.
 They're good, just for different reasons.

-What each metric tells you

-Accuracy (0.84) is the number of correct guesses divided by the total number of guesses.
+* Accuracy (0.84) is the number of correct guesses divided by the total number of guesses.
 This means every mistake is weighted equally, and it's impacted by class imbalance: if there are more samples of one class, it overwhelmingly impacts the metric.

-AUC (0.9614) is a threshold-independent measure of how well it can separate classes.
+* AUC (0.9614) is a threshold-independent measure of how well it can separate classes.
 With 0.9614, our model places the true sample of a class higher than the non-sample 96% of the time.
 It is not affected by the classification threshold, and is less sensitive to class imbalance..

 ------